-This summary is not intended to be exhaustive and is qualified in its entirety by the full provisions of the Amended and Restated By-Laws, copies of which are available on SEDAR at www.sedar.com and on EDGAR at www.sec.gov, and is attached to this proxy statement as Appendix B-1.
-A copy marked to show the amendments to the previously adopted By-Law No. 1 is attached to this proxy statement as Appendix B-2.
+This summary is not intended to be exhaustive and is qualified in its entirety by the full provisions of the Second Amended and Restated By-Laws, copies of which are available on SEDAR at www.sec.gov, and is attached to this proxy statement as Appendix B-1.
+A copy marked to show the cumulative amendments to the previously adopted By-Law No. 1 is attached to this proxy statement as Appendix B-2.